 Step 5: Install the Linux File System Agent

-Install the Linux File System Agent on EC2 instance or on an on-premise Linux computer where the AWS EFS share can be mounted and accessed.
+Install the Linux File System Agent on an EC2 instance or on an on-premise Linux computer where the Amazon EFS share can be mounted and accessed.

-Step 6 (Optional): Mount the AWS EFS Share
+Step 6 (Optional): Mount the Amazon EFS Share

-Mount the AWS EFS share on the linux computer.
+Mount the Amazon EFS share on the Linux computer.